 Junior astronomer S.Ivashnenko developed a recording system for the passage telescope, made by Bamberg co.

-In May 1958, the time service bought two quartz clocks made by German firm "Rode&Shvarts", which had RMS error of diurnal variations less than ±80ms.
+In May 1958, the time service bought two quartz clocks made by German firm "Rode&Shvarts", which had standard error of diurnal variations less than ±80ms.
 In the same year, an engineer V.Ivakin developed a system for reception of time signals with the accuracy ±10ms.

 During the IGY, staff of the time service was increased from four to eleven people, and they calculated 2000 time corrections out of 34 000 observations of stars.
 These calculations made it possible to find out a dependence of the time corrections on a wind direction and diurnal time.